Auto-Mech/amech-dev/README.md

 cd amech-dev/
 ```

+2. If you haven't already, follow the instructions in
+[Appendix B](#appendix-b-connect-to-github-via-ssh) to set up SSH authentication with
+your GitHub account.
-2. Run the following script to clone the repositories for each of the five AutoMech
+Then run the following script to clone the repositories for each of the five AutoMech
 modules into `src/` and check out their `dev` branches.
 ```
 ./download.sh
 ```

 3. If you haven't already, follow the instructions in
-[Appendix B](#appendix-b-install-pixi-for-package-management) to install Pixi.
+[Appendix C](#appendix-c-install-pixi-for-package-management) to install Pixi.
 This
 will be your package manager for AutoMech development.
 Then run the following command to create the Pixi environment for this project.
 ```